zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

 - User is editing the onboarding PowerShell script to match the environment (1-time edit).

-- User will run the script from the local workstation.
+- User will run the script from their local workstation or alternatively, a workstation with the required vCenter access.

 - User will verify the correct onboarding.